Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Introduction

-\begin{enumerate} \item By mapping code statements to failure execution log messages from a faulty test case, we propose novel algorithms to estimate its execution trace without executing the test.
-The goal is to identify only those code statements that are potentially relevant to the failure as they were likely executed when the failure occurred.
-We further propose a \emph{masking strategy} inspired by the token masking approach used in LLMs~\cite{DBLP:conf/naacl/DevlinCLT19} to statically evaluate the accuracy of our estimated traces. \item We use the pruned set of test code statements identified as relevant to the failure to prompt the LLM, reducing the search space compared to using the entire test code, thus enabling more effective and efficient FL. \item We evaluate our TCFL technique at different levels of test code granularity, i.e., function, block, and line levels, using an industrial dataset of faulty system test cases. \end{enumerate}
+In summary, we make the following contributions: \begin{enumerate} \newannotate{C2.2} \item We characterize the problem of test code fault localization (TCFL) as a distinct research problem and propose an automated solution leveraging large language models (LLMs). \item We enhance the efficiency of our TCFL technique to facilitate its integration into fault localization and repair pipelines.
+To achieve this, we: \begin{enumerate} \item propose novel algorithms to estimate a faulty test case's execution trace by mapping its code statements to corresponding failure log messages.
+The goal is to identify only those code statements that are potentially relevant to the failure---those likely executed at the time---without executing the test itself.
+We further propose a \emph{masking strategy} inspired by the token masking approach used in LLMs\cite{DBLP:conf/naacl/DevlinCLT19} to statically evaluate the accuracy of our estimated traces. \item use the pruned set of test code statements identified as relevant to the failure to prompt the LLM, reducing the search space compared to using the entire test code, thus enabling more efficient FL. \end{enumerate} \item We evaluate our TCFL technique at different levels of test code granularity, i.e., function, block, and line levels, using an industrial dataset of faulty system-level test cases.\annotate{C1.2 \& C2.3}\item We evaluate our technique against three state-of-the-art methods, including the most recent LLM-guided fault localization approach. \annotate{C1.3}\item We make our tool available online, including the implementations of all trace estimation algorithms and the LLM-based fault localization component.\footnote{ \underline{\url{https://github.com/Ahmadreza-SY/TCFL}} } \end{enumerate}